 Jiufen vs Shifen: Which Taiwan Day Trip Should You Actually Do?

-Every Taipei itinerary includes the question: Jiufen or Shifen?
-Some guides combine them into one rushed day trip, which I think is a mistake.
-Here's a detailed comparison to help you choose — or decide if you genuinely want both.
+Every Taipei itinerary eventually arrives at the same fork: Jiufen or Shifen?
+Plenty of guides fold them into one rushed day trip — a mistake that shortchanges both.
+Here's a detailed comparison to help you choose, or to decide whether you genuinely want both.

 The Basics